 As healing progresses, the tissues surrounding the breast implant change shape to closely approximate the implant.
 The air and fluid that was present immediately after breast augmentation is resorbed, and the breast capsule is mostly in contact with the breast implant.
 When this stage of the healing process is reached, movement of the implant should not cause noise.
 The diagram below illustrates the change in the breast capsule after surgery.

 There are many other situations that can occur during the early healing period, the diagnosis of which can be very complicated.
-Our board-certified plastic surgeon, Steven Herring, MD, is known for his personalized approach to breast augmentation, as well as his record of providing exceptional results to both local and out-of-town patients.
+Our board-certified plastic surgeon, Stephen Herring, MD, is known for his personalized approach to breast augmentation, as well as his record of providing exceptional results to both local and out-of-town patients.

 To learn more about complications with implants or to schedule an initial breast augmentation consultation, feel free to contact Dr. Herring today.

 *This blog is meant for general information only and should not replace post-operative care from a qualified breast augmentation surgeon.Previous Post Next Post